Abeeway/abeeway-geolocation-module/README.md

 1. Open the `abeeway-demo` folder in the Project Explorer and select the `demo1` project
 2. Compile the code by clicking on the **_Project > Build Project_** menu item.
 3. Connect the Evaluation Board to your computer with an USB cable through USB_3 port.
 4. Write the compiled firmware to the Abeeway Geolocation Module through the module's built-in ST-Link debugger by clicking on the **_Run > Run_** menu item.
+The compiled binary files are in \abeeway-geolocation-module\apps\abeeway-demo\demo1\demo1-evk-debug\demo1-evk-debug.bin.
+You can also flash the binary file using STM32Cube programmer or the Abeeway bootlloader.
+Please follow the instructions here, TBD...
 5. After the download has been finished and the device restarted check if LED_3 is blinking.
 6. Use a Serial Terminal tool (e.g.: minicom (on Linux), TeraTerm or Putty (on Windows), etc.) to connect your computer to the board and see the command line interface.
    - The serial port must be set to 57600 bauds, 8 data bits, no parity, one stop bit (8N1).